-We are pleased to invite proposals to participate in the programme for the 8th World Summit on Arts and Culture, which will explore the theme Mobile Minds: Culture, Knowledge and Change.
-The Summit programme will use a range of session formats to encourage interaction between delegates and we seek participants for a range of roles: from panellists and provocateurs, to presenters and facilitators.
-We welcome submissions from policy makers, academics, government representatives, cultural and community leaders, practitioners, and professionals working in the fields of arts, culture, creative and cultural industries, as well as other sectors.
+The programme for the 8th World Summit on Arts and Culture will explore the theme Mobile Minds: Culture, Knowledge and Change.
+The Summit programme will use a range of session formats to encourage interaction between delegates and participants will perform a range of roles: from panellists and provocateurs, to presenters and facilitators.
+Participants will include policy makers, academics, government representatives, cultural and community leaders, practitioners, and professionals working in the fields of arts, culture, creative and cultural industries, as well as other sectors.

 SESSIONS AND PARTICIPANT ROLES

 In response to delegate feedback from previous World Summits, in 2019 we will incorporate new session formats that will allow for greater interaction between delegates.
 This will include a World Café style session that will engage all delegates in common conversations around key issues, interactive Long Table sessions that present and respond to provocations, and case study presentations.